As Zimbabwe’s homes go solar, its businesses lag behind

 According to a CZI survey, only 2 percent of company spending on energy alternatives to the national grid in 2016 went to solar power.
 Another 10 percent went to liquefied petroleum gas.
 The majority – 60 percent – went to diesel generators, the survey said.

-But Old Mutual expects that installing solar panels will help it save $16 million it spends each year buying 12 million litres of diesel to supplement grid power, company spokesperson Tendayi Mutseyekwa said.
+But Old Mutual expects that installing solar panels will help it save $16 million it spends each year buying 12 million liters of diesel to supplement grid power, company spokesperson Tendayi Mutseyekwa said.

 “More than 33,000 tonnes of emissions will be avoided each year,” he said.